 In this article, my use of the term medieval fiddle refers specifically to the vielle and to no other instrument.
 Some modern writers about medieval instruments will sometimes use the generalised term fiddle to signify any bowed instrument, rather than the more specific terms vielle or rebec, for example.
 In doing so, such writers are, in a way, following the vagueness of collective medieval music commentators, who used the same word to mean several apparently unrelated instruments (more of which below), or used different words to denote the same instrument.
 Modern writers following suit doesn’t help us today in the task of categorisation in the service of understanding.

-In 1986–1989, during excavations in Elblag / Elbing, Poland (it’s been in both Polish and German territory, and so has two names), several instruments were found in the latrine of a wealthy house: two bone pipes and a recorder from the 14th–16th century; a koboz dated 1350–1450 (misidentified as a gittern, the western European counterpart to the eastern koboz); and, from the same era, an instrument carved from a single piece of linden wood with a spruce soundboard, described by excavators as “a very small fidel”, measuring 33.3cm long.
+In 1985, during excavations in Elblag, Poland, several instruments were found in the latrine of a wealthy house: two bone pipes and a recorder from the 14th–16th century; a koboz dated 1350–1450 (misidentified as a gittern, the western European counterpart to the eastern koboz); and, from the same era, an instrument carved from a single piece of linden wood with a spruce soundboard, described by excavators as “a very small fidel”, measuring 33.3cm long.

 The lutherie of the instrument is extremely rough: the back of the asymmetrical body shows traces of hewing to carve the hollow bowl and the uneven back of the neck has what can only be described as hacking marks.
 It was not smoothed or polished.
 It must be significant that the area around Kowalska Street, where it was found, was inhabited by some of the poorer people of Elblag.
 The instrument, having been lost or thrown away in the latrine and found 5 or 6 centuries later, is damaged but otherwise well preserved.
 It is missing the lower part of body, part of the soundboard, the bridge, and the peg heads.
 It has 4 broken peg stumps and 4 grooves in the nut of roughly equal spacing for 4 strings.

-The excavators’ description, “similar to a baroque dance master violin”, likens it to a 17th century kit or pochette, similar in size and sometimes also the shape of the rebec design.
-So is this a rebec or a vielle?
+The excavators’ description, “similar to a baroque dance master violin”, likens it to a 17th century kit or pochette.
+Is this a rebec, a vielle, or something else entirely?
 Before we arrive at that conclusion it is worth briefly exploring some iconography to explain why the distinction between vielle and rebec is not always easy to make.

 The first evidence of the word rebek is in an early 12th century table of Arabic and Latin terms (Paris, Bibliotheque Nationale, Ms. lat.
 14754).
 However, there is no illustration.
 Bearing in mind the slippery problem of medieval instrument naming – several instruments with the same name, the same instrument with several names – we cannot be sure what rebek meant in this context, and the rebec as we know it does not appear with any certainty until the 14th century.
 All the evidence suggests that rebecs always had 3 strings, whereas vielles had 3, 4 or 5 strings.
 It follows that the two church elders carved on the Church of Sainte Pierre in Moissac, France, dating from 1115–1130, pictured above right, are holding/playing vielles.
 Though the shape is apparently that of the later rebec, the 5 tuning pegs (4 extant, 1 missing in both cases) indicates vielles.